JSeam2/Tora-Zilliqa/README.md

   * address = oracle node account address
   * sk = oracle node account sk
-  * contract-address = Tora contract address
+  * contract-address = Tora contract address(use the ToraGeneral contract address for processing general requests, use the ToraSwap contract address for processing swap requests)
   * host, port = The host and port of the kms server
   * ethereum, ropsten... = the rpc provider url(can use infura)
   * level, log-file = Log option